trek-view/basecamp/_posts/2021-12-31-gopro-fusion-fisheye-stitching-part-3.md

 <img class="img-fluid" src="/assets/images/blog/2021-12-31/fish2sphere180.jpeg" alt="Fisheye 180 projection guides" title="Fisheye 180 projection guides" />

-It makes sense that it occupies half of a spherical (equirectangular) projection, which captures the entire visible universe from a single position, when corrctly distorted, below;
+It makes sense that it occupies half of a spherical (equirectangular) projection, which captures the entire visible universe from a single position, when correctly distorted, below;

 <img class="img-fluid" src="/assets/images/blog/2021-12-31/fish2sphere180b.jpeg" alt="Fisheye 180 equirectangular projection guides" title="Fisheye 180 equirectangular projection guides" />

-Note how the distortion of the horizonal is almost zero, whilst distortion along the vertical (y) axis increase as you move away from the centre.
-We've already covered projection types previpusly, [that could help with this](/blog/2021/projection-type-360-photography).
+Note how the distortion of the horizontal is almost zero, whilst distortion along the vertical (y) axis increase as you move away from the centre.
+We've already covered projection types previously, [that could help with this](/blog/2021/projection-type-360-photography).

 Looking at this transformation in a real photo.

-Source fisheye image;
+Source fish-eye image;

 <img class="img-fluid" src="/assets/images/blog/2021-12-31/spherical0.jpeg" alt="Source 180 fish-eye" title="Source 180 fish-eye" />